ICGC-TCGA-PanCancer/cli/QuickStart.md

 This quick-start guide will help you get started using the Pancancer CLI tool.

+##What You Need

+Give a list of items the user needs to have ready:
+*

 ##Getting started

 1. Launch a new VM in Amazon EC2 (This guide will assume you are using us-east-1 AKA North Virginia).
 If you are unfamiliar with the process of launching VMs in Amazon EC2, you may want to read [this guide](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/LaunchingAndUsingInstances.html)